WGHS Scrub Hub - making scrubs for NHS staff

 The WGHS Scrub Hub has just launched at Wakefield Girls' High School in response to demand for critical personal protective equipment to keep NHS workers safe during the coronavirus.
 Four teachers of DT, Textiles and Languages - Elizabeth Maher, Natalie Phillips, Emma Critch and Sandy George - are putting their skills to valuable use, making scrubs for frontline workers at Pinderfields Hospital, Wakefield.

 The WGHS Scrub Hub have pre-washed and dried the fabric to allow for shrinkage.
 Each set of scrubs are then being made reversible so that wearers or laundry staff don't have to turn them the right way round before or after washing.
-In order to make them reversible, The WGHS SAcrub Hub make the scrubs with flat felled seams throughout.
+In order to make them reversible, the team have used flat felled seams throughout.

 "It's a shame pupils aren't in school to help," added Natalie.
 "We have set them an optional task to make 100% cotton scrub uniform drawstring bags, headbands to hold face masks and knitted/crochet hearts that NHS staff give to patients and family members. "

-One Year 13 pupil, Ruby Allen, has risen to the challenge and amazingly produced 32 scrub bags to an exceptional standard already.
+One Year 13 pupil, Ruby Allen, has risen to the challenge and amazingly produced 32 scrub bags already.

 Headteacher, Ms Boyes, commented " I am extremely proud of everyone in our community.
 It is always important to make the best use of our resources and I am delighted to see how this is currently happening at Wakefield Girls' High School."